Our Guide to Second Home Residential Mortgages

 Is there anything else I need to budget for?

-Since the 1st of April 2016, an additional rate of Stamp Duty is payable on any second home you purchase.
+Since the 1st of April 2016, an additional rate of A tax paid by the buyer when purchasing a property. is payable on any second home you purchase.

 For second homes, a surcharge of an additional 3% of Stamp Duty is payable, but since it is a tiered tax, you may pay a different rate of stamp duty on different proportions of the property’s value.